 Demo accounts can be a good place to start experimenting with binary options trading strategies without risking any capital.
 Read our full list of demo account brokers here.

-There are three types of binary strategy elements every trader must know.
+There are three binary strategy elements every trader must know.
 In this article, we present each type strategy and examples for beginners and advanced traders.

 In detail, you will learn: